Shenzhen-Yorktal/flare22/README.md

 ```

 ### 1.2 Data Preprocessing
-Also, you should do some preprocessing.We use the default setting
+Also, you should do some preprocessing.
+We use the default setting
 ```
 nnUNet_plan_and_preprocess -t 22 -pl3d ExperimentPlanner3D_v21 -pl2d None
 ```